Pros and Cons of Hiring Contractors vs. Employees

 On the flipside, you must consider how staff augmentation will impact your culture.
 Will this disrupt your workforce?
 One of the disadvantages of bringing on contractors is that you have less control.
 Contingent workers have autonomy on how they handle any given task.
-At ttc, we strive to overcome this challenge through our onboarding strategies and dedication to continued mentorship.
+At ttc, we strive to overcome this challenge through our onboarding strategies and dedication to continued support.

 And finally, you must be aware that misclassification of employees as contractors will cause you big problems with the IRS.
 Do not overlook the importance of treating your contractors as contractors (not as employees).

 Pros of Hiring Employees

 - Culture — Employees are team players who will contribute most to your company culture.